High JVM memory pressure

 Capture a JVM heap dump

-To determine the exact reason for the high JVM memory pressure, capture a heap dump of the JVM while its memory usage is high.
+To determine the exact reason for the high JVM memory pressure, capture a heap dump of the JVM while its memory usage is high, and also capture the garbage collector logs covering the same time period.

 This section contains some common suggestions for reducing JVM memory pressure.